chvillap/Kaggle-Scripts/digit_recognizer/README.md

 - Support Vector Machines (SVM) with RBF kernel;
 - Deep Convolutional Neural Network (ConvNet).

-The ConvNet classifier achieved the best result in the test set, with a classification accuracy of **0.99271** (top 9% in the leaderboard).
+The ConvNet classifier achieved the best results, with a classification accuracy of **0.99271** in the test set.

+Last time I checked, I was top 9% in the leaderboard with this score.